Frequently Asked Questions

 Can I deposit my teaching and learning materials contained in USQ StudyDesk or on my own websites?

 The only teaching materials to be deposited into USQ ePrints will be those of an enduring, substantial nature, representing stand-alone pieces of scholarly value, e.g. unpublished case studies.
 Teaching materials such as lecture notes, reading lists and multimedia resources will not be included.
+These should instead be deposited into eLOR (eLearning Objects Repository).

 Who can I contact for more information?